Board of Directors

 Vice President

-Jack joins us with a broad background in animal rights and protection.
-He is a past Co-Director of Last Chance for Animals.
+Jack Carone brings a broad background in animal rights and protection.
+He has been working for the rights of other species for over 25 years and is a past co-director of Last Chance for Animals.

-Jack Carone has been working for the rights of other species for over twenty-five years.
 As a principal in several animal advocacy organizations, he has lent his voice and his pen to oppose a wide range of injustices toward animals, while encouraging and helping others to do the same.

 A 20-year veteran of the music industry as a singer, songwriter, record producer, and music director, Jack was first moved to action in the early 1980s when he received a mailing about animal experimentation.
 His love for his own dog companion inspired him to become involved in helping other animals.